Herbert hopes Senior Bowl helps him like Wentz

 MOBILE, Ala. -- Justin Herbert quickly rattled off the list of names: Carson Wentz, Baker Mayfield, Daniel Jones.
-Quarterbacks who reversed the trend of skipping the Senior Bowl in recent years -- and used the January showcase to help turn them into top-6 overall draft picks.
+Those are quarterbacks who reversed the trend of skipping the Senior Bowl in recent years -- and used the January showcase to help turn them into top-six overall draft picks.

 Of course Herbert would love to follow suit as one of the more polarizing prospects in this year's NFL draft.
 Some analysts still consider him a potential top-5 pick because of his big arm, athleticism and 6-foot-6, 227-pound frame.
 Others could see him dropping because of some inconsistency he showed after deciding to stay for his senior year at Oregon.